keybase/book-content/B-security/00-index.md

 {% set page_description = "Your Keybase account and everything you share through it are protected by public-key cryptography.
 Learn how end-to-end encryption keeps your data secure." %}

 # Security on Keybase
-TL;DR: Public-key cryptography makes it easy for you to safely and securely share or store anything you want on Keybase.
+<div class="compose-highlight" data-text="tl;dr">Public-key cryptography makes it easy for you to safely and securely share or store anything you want on Keybase.</div>

 #### Your account is protected by public-key cryptography.
 Your Keybase [account](/account) is protected by public-key cryptography.
 Your [devices](/account#devices) are cryptographically linked to your account, ensuring that only you can access it.